Hesperian Health Guides

 • The mother may have a poor diet.
 Find out what the mother has been eating.
 If she is too poor to get enough good food, try to find a way to help her and her baby.
 Enough healthy food can save the lives of many mothers and children.

 • The mother may have too little water in the womb.
 Sometimes there is less water than usual, and everything is still OK.
-At other times, too little water can mean the baby is not normal or will have problems during the labor.
+At other times, too little water can mean the baby has a medical problem or will have problems during the labor.
 If you think the mother has too little water, get medical advice.

 • The mother may be drinking alcohol, smoking, or using drugs.
 These can cause a baby to be small.